holatuwol/W241-MemoryReadingRecall/00-final-project.md

 -   **Reading Level**: Materials are to be chosen at reading level that contains a significant number of details without being too esoteric.
 Using the Flesch-Kincaid Reading Ease algorithm \[7\], an article that scored grade 12.8 was selected.
 -   **Neutral content**: The material does not include information that may alienate the subject.
 Therefore, topics such as religion and politics were excluded.
 To quote one subject’s concern about the reading assignment prior to the experiment, "It's not about witchcraft or the devil, is it?"
 -   **Length**: The length of the reading is an important factor.
 If it is too long, the subject may grow weary.
 If it is too short, the subjects’ personality resistance to the number of details may be insufficiently exercised.
 A word count of approximately 700 words in a six-minute period is sufficient when considering the average reading speed for adults. \[8\].

-An article from an encyclopedia about the National Broadcasting Company, Inc. \[9\] was chosen for the experiment.
+An excerpt from an article from an encyclopedia entry on the National Broadcasting Company, Inc. \[9\] was chosen for the experiment.
+This article is available in the supplementary material accompanying this report.

 Other Considerations
 --------------------